ZephLevy/ZephLevy/README.md

 Welcome to my GitHub!
 I'm a Computer Science student, currently learning Flutter development.
 I'm also working on a project designed to help victims of kidnapping if they are incapacitated.

-## 🚀 My skillset:
+## 🛠️ My skillset:

 - Cross-platform app development with Flutter
 - Game development with Unity and C#
 - Scripting, automation, and simple CLI tools that make life easier with Python
 - Backend development and REST APIs with Go
-- Java (Currently learning as a part of my CS course)
+- Java (Currently learning as part of my CS course)

 ## 🌐 Contact me: